Paw-fect pals: How pets boost health and happiness

 And a meta-analysis of several studies found dog owners have a 24 per cent reduced rate of mortality and a 31 per cent lower risk of death by heart attack or stroke.

-Pet owners are also much less likely to feel lonely, depressed or anxious.
+Pet owners are also much less likely to feel lonely and negative.

 Having a pet – especially a dog – may help reduce allergies in children.